srpillai/budgetify/README.md

 A step by step examples that tell you how to get the game going:
 * Clone or Download a copy from the Github: https://github.com/srpillai/budgetify.git
-* go the cloned or downloaded page in Terminal as in
+* go the cloned or downloaded page in Terminal as in example:  cd desktop/lc101/liftoff/react-projects/budgetify
-* example cd desktop/lc101/liftoff/react-projects/budgetify
-* run babel src/app.js   —out-file=public/scripts/app.js  —presets=env,react
+* yarn run dev-server
-* run live-server public
+* yarn run serve

 Built With: